-- a) By virtue of clause 2.2 (above), Tennis Australia, the host venue and any third party at the reasonable discretion of Tennis Australia (for example, the relevant Member Association) have the perpetual right to make, show and reproduce still and motion pictures of entrants at Tennis Australia sanctioned tournaments. - b) Otherwise, filming or photography of Athletes on court is only permitted where: - both Athletes provide their express consent both to the filming/photography and to the purpose for which it is being taken (or, where an athlete is under 18, their parent or guardian provides express consent).
-The fact that an athlete or their parent/guardian does not object to filming or photography is not enough; - the tournament host venue provides its express consent to the proposed filming/photography on its premises; - the tournament Referee is aware of the proposed filming or photography and retains discretion to require that filming or photography cease (see point (e) below); and - a flash is not used. - c) Filming or photography is permitted off court for private and domestic use only.
-Photographs must not be sold, licensed, published (including electronically) or otherwise commercially exploited. - d) Filming and photography are strictly prohibited in restricted areas including change rooms. - e) At all times, the tournament Referee has discretion in relation to all filming and photography.
-Any person deemed to be acting inappropriately will be asked to cease taking photographs/film, may have their camera/video camera/mobile phone/other device confiscated whilst they are onsite at the tournament or may be asked to leave the tournament venue.
+- (b) consent to TA's use, dealing and exploitation of the Recordings for any purpose in any media in perpetuity world-wide and without payment to you. - ii.
+Filming or photography of players on court for private domestic purposes is only permitted where: - (a) both players provide their express consent both to the filming/photography and to the purpose for which it is being taken (or, where a player is under 18, their parent or guardian provides express consent); - (b) the Event Host provides its express consent to the proposed filming/photography on its premises; and - (c) a flash is not used. - iii.
+Filming and photography is strictly prohibited in restricted areas of a tournament including change rooms. - iv.
+At all times, the tournament referee has discretion in relation to filming and photography.
+Any person acting inappropriately in the opinion of the tournament referee may be directed to cease taking photographs/film, may have his/her recording device confiscated while onsite at the tournament or may be asked to leave the tournament venue.